Service Learning and Volunteerism

 Methodist College Service Learning and Volunteer Service Requirements:*

 *For students entering Methodist College Fall 2017 and beyond.

 - Complete a minimum of four service learning courses.
 Three of these courses will be required courses in the student's major.
 The fourth course may be selected from designated service learning courses in the major, a general education course, or another course for which the student is eligible to enroll.
 (Approved courses have an SL designation.)

 - Complete 20 hours of approved volunteer service from pre-approved locations.
 Create an account on the Methodist College Get Connected volunteer management website to find volunteer opportunities and log your hours.
 The Get Connected site also allows students to create a volunteer profile and a volunteer resume.
 Students can register on the site by using their Methodist College email address.
 If you have questions on how to use the site, there are several video resources available.
-If you have additional questions, feel free to reach out to the Methodist College Continuing Education and Community Engagement Coordinator.
+If you have additional questions, feel free to reach out to the Methodist College Director of Student Affairs, Diversity, Equity and Inclusion.

 - Students who complete a minimum of eight Service Learning courses and who complete a minimum of 60 approved hours of community service, may be eligible to receive the Honors in Community Engagement award at their graduation.